PROJECT REVERE

 Project Revere Salt Lake City Postcard

 The best way to discuss the project is to study the test in one community.
-For the purposes of this article we have selected Salt Lake City Utah, 26 July 1951.
-The Air Force dropped 55,000 leaflets in two groups.
+For the First experiment we have selected Salt Lake City Utah, 26 July 1951.
+The Air Force dropped 55,000 leaflets in two groups from a USAF C-47 in a test called "Operation Pioneer".
 The first half was disseminated over a residential area at 2:00 a.m.
 The second half was dropped over another residential area 12 hours later at 2:00 p.m.
 The leaflets bore a secret mark so that the testers could determine where the leaflets had been distributed.
 The leaflets were 5 1/2 x 7 inches in size, bright yellow in color.
 They were in the form of a postcard addressed to "Civil Defense, % Postmaster, Salt Lake City, Utah."
 The leaflet asked the finder to fill out a number of civil defense questions, check when, how, and where the leaflet was obtained and to place it in a mailbox.
 The postage was paid.

 Of the 55,000 leaflet postcards, 3,940 were returned by mail.
 94% were properly filled out.
 There was no appreciable difference between the returns from the day and night drop.
 Newspapers and radio stations were asked not to report on the project.
 Pollsters could then interview people in the community in person and by telephone to determine how many had heard of the leaflets and were aware of the data in them.
 This way, the diffusion of the data was uncontaminated by the press.